As an Amazon Associate I earn from qualifying purchases.

 How Does The LP 2844 Stack Up Against Modern Printers?

-Very few label printers (or business tools in general) have much staying power when upgrades or new solutions come out.
+Historically, very few label printers (or business tools in general) have very much staying power when upgrades or new solutions come out.
 The LP 2844 was replaced by Zebra’s GC420d in September 2012 which, in turn, was replaced by the ZD200 in January 2020.

 So why haven’t the masses moved on to these two other models?